I have lived in 4 different countries with my husband and our 3 children over a period of 23 years now.

 How to still belong to your own culture:

-- Speak from your heart: What does your heart speak?
+• Speak from your heart: What does your heart speak?
 Speak to the kids.
-I know it can be tempting to speak to our kids in another language i.e. if your kids go to an English school and you speak French for instance, and maybe your partner speaks a third language.
-But you can help them to feel a continued sense of belonging to your culture and home too by staying connected to the language and accent.
+I know it can be tempting to speak to our kids in another language.
+For example, if your kids go to an English school and you speak French for instance, and maybe your partner speaks a third language.
+But you can help them to feel a continued sense of belonging to your culture and home.
+By staying connected to the language and accent.
 It might be hard work now, but later on believe me they WILL thank you.
 And your family will find it easier to connect with your kids once you’re back home, which instils a deeper sense of belonging.
 I have always only spoken Danish to my kids, even though they have never lived there.
 This means that when we go ‘home’ to Denmark they connect with my family and their age group straight away.
 CLICK here to read more about ‘Raising a multilingual family’.